No Bake Coconut Cookies

 • Just 3 ingredients.
 All you need is coconut, condensed milk, and powdered sugar.

-• Shredded unsweetened coconut.
-Try to use finely shredded coconut, as they make the cookies easier to hold their shape.
-The best kind is macaron-style coconut, also known as desiccated coconut.
+• Unsweetened shredded coconut.
+Try to use finely shredded coconut flakes, as they make it easier for the cookies to hold their shape.
+The best kind I’ve found is desiccated coconut.

 • Condensed milk.
 Binds the cookies together and gives them that gorgeous chewy texture.